kmangal/restat-content-explorer/README.md

 The code here is for a demonstration version of the app.
 The code is curretly live at: https://hksphdsurvey.shinyapps.io/restat-content-explorer/

-Note that someof the functionality has been disabled.
+Note that some of the functionality has been disabled.